jsulmont/polar_mqtt/intro.md

 - The `'a` lifetime ensures these references cannot outlive the callback.
 - After the callback returns, the C++ layer may free or modify the data.

+#### MessageView::to_owned()
+When receiving messages through a callback, the data arrives as a MessageView reference, which provides zero-copy access to data held by the underlying C++ API.
+If you need to retain the message data beyond the callback's scope, you can call `to_owned()` to create a deep copy, which returns an owned Message.
+See [here](examples/message_view.rs) for an example.

 ### 3. Thread-Safe Callback System

 ```rust